VaLeXaR/wp-multilang/README.md

 Translations of post types, taxonomies, meta fields, options, text fields in miltimedia files, menus, titles and text field in widgets.

+Features of the plugin WP Multilang:

+* 100% free.
+* Translation at PHP.
+* Compatible with REST.
+* Support configuration files.
+* Support configuration for translate multidimensional arrays.
+* Separate menu items by language
+* Separate widgets by language
+* Separate posts by language
+* Many filters for dynamic applying translation settings
+* No duplicate posts
+* No subdomains for language version

 **WP Multilang** compatible out of the box with the plugin:
 * ACF, ACF Pro (ACF Pro supported in translating `object field`)
 * WooCommerce